Support and resistance: what is it and how to identify it

 What is support and resistance?

-If a price touches or breaks through a support or resistance level but jumps back fairly quickly, it is only testing that level.
-But if a price breaks through any given level for a longer period of time, it is likely to keep rising or falling until a new support or resistance level is established.
+If a price touches or breaks through a support or resistance level but jumps back fairly quickly, it’s only testing that level.
+But if a price breaks through any given level for a longer period of time, it’s likely to keep rising or falling until a new support or resistance level is established.

 How to identify support and resistance level

-There are a few ways to identify support and resistance levels.
-It’s quite easy to spot these levels, but they can be very useful in helping you choose the best time to enter a market, as well as where to put your stops and limits.
-To identify support and resistance levels, traders can look at:
+There are several ways to spot support and resistance levels, helping you choose the best time to enter the market and where to place your stops and limits.

 1. Historical price data

 The most reliable source for identifying support and resistance levels is historical prices, making them invaluable to traders.
 The key is to familiarise yourself with past patterns – sometimes from very recent activity – so you can recognise them if they appear again.
-However, it is important to remember that past patterns may have formed under different circumstances, so they are not always a reliable indicator.
+However, it’s important to remember that past patterns may have formed under different circumstances, so they’re not always a reliable indicator.

 2. Previous support and resistance levels